 “He’d frequently tell me I was out of shape.
 And whenever we took the stairs, he’d refuse to hold me,” she says.
 “Once, a fan blade dislodged and flew towards us.
 Instead of shielding me, he hid behind me.”

-“I looked after our son all by myself, but I’d ask for his help when I got too tired,” she says.
-“He’d tell me that he’d only lend a hand if I had sex with him or gave him some sort of sexual favour.
+“I looked after our son all by myself, but I’d ask for his help when I got too tired.
+He told me that he’d only lend a hand if I had sex with him or gave him some sort of sexual favour.
 I usually had no choice but to give in because I really needed to rest.”

 At one point, Ann felt so miserable that she contemplated suicide.
 She eventually decided to move out of her then-boyfriend’s house as she hoped it would make him treat her better.
 It didn’t.